vincentliu98/BreakOut/README.md

 game
 ====

-This project implements the game of Breakout.
+This project implements the game of Breakout, adapted from lab_bounce by Robert C. Duvall.

 Name: Vincent Liu